-As snowbirds are speeding down modern Interstates consider that in 1923 the Dixie Highway had just reached Tampa.
-It would be three more backbreaking years before the Tamiami Trail would cross the Everglades and finally reach Miami.
-The speed on the Dixie Highway in 1923 averaged 12.9 mph.
-A trip from Chicago to Miami would take two weeks in those early years.
+As snowbirds speed down modern Interstates to Florida, remember that in 1923 the Dixie Highway had just reached Tampa.
+In three more backbreaking years the Tamiami Trail would cross the Everglades to Miami.
+Speed on the Dixie Highway averaged 12.9 mph in 1923, so a trip from Chicago to Miami took two weeks!

-As late as 1910 good highways eluded most Americans and nearly all southeners.
-People rode trains if any distance was involved.
+As late as 1910, good highways eluded most Americans, so people rode trains.
 Locally, they traveled by wagon, buggy or city streetcar.
-Dirt roads were all local – from the farthest farm to nearest railhead.
+Local roads were all dirt.
 “Improved roads” were graded dirt, clay or gravel.
-And when it rained, mayhem.
+And when it rained … mayhem ensued.

-Beginning in 1914, Carl G Fisher proposed a route that would connect or merge hundreds of short roads into interstate roads that looped from the Mackinac MI ferry to Miami and back.
-The story of struggle to create the Highway, and later a Federal highway system, ignited debates about federal power and local control between many stakeholders – automobile brands, farmers, the Goodroads movement, and in the south prison commissions (chain gang labor) and with increasing post WW I automobility, racial control.
+In 1914, Carl G Fisher dreamed of connecting hundreds of short roads into interstates looping from the Mackinac MI ferry to Miami.
+Creating the Highway, and later a Federal highway system, created arguments about federal power and local control between many stakeholders: automobile brands, farmers, and the Good Roads movement.
+In the South, prison commissions (chain gang labor) and racial control were hot topics.

-At the same time the number of auto manufacturers soared.
-Between 1900 and 1908 some 485 automobile companies had formed.
-Barely half survived by 1909.
-Henry Ford’s Model N in 1906 sold for $600.
-His Model T was selling for $345 in 1916.
-By 1918 HALF of the cars sold in the U S were Model T’s.
-Ford offered an affordable means of travel, but Fisher knew the missing ingredient- roads that could withstand heavy rain.
+At the same time, auto manufacture soared.
+Between 1900 and 1908, 485 automobile companies emerged, although barely half survived to 1909.
+Henry Ford’s Model N cost $600 in 1906 but his Model T was selling for $345 in 1916.
+By 1918 half the cars on the road were Model Ts.
+Only one thing was missing – roads that could withstand heavy rain.

-If you are driving on I-75 and want to track the Dixie Hwy
+If you are driving on I-75 and want to track the Old Dixie Highway …